Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 Sometimes news headlines are written in simple present tense to keep the liveliness of the news

-4. To express future event, which is a part of pre-decided time table or we use this tense with future events.
+4. To express future event, which is a part of a pre-decided timetable or we use this tense with future events.

 We will give it to her when she arrives.

-Note: simple present tense is not used to tell actions happening right now.
+Note: The simple present tense is not used to tell actions happening right now.

 Simple Present Tense Structure